 we encourage couples to attend together or singles to invite an interested friend.

-To register and learn more about the class, contact Rabbi Ahuva.
+To learn more about the class, read the syllabus below or contact Rabbi Ahuva.

 January 8 – Session 1.
 Torah: The Many Voices and Conversations of Jewish Tradition